wp-plugins/events-manager/readme.txt

 2.2
 Adding a option to get events through a select
 Closed many bugs causing a notices/warning visible only in debug mode Closed a critical security hole discovered by Danilo Massa (to be released on May 10th)

 2.2.1
-Bugfix: an error in the activation code prevented a table from being created Minor bugfix to get rid of a notice
+newtweblogic fixed a bug in the install routine